 Specify the FCIDUMP file containing the integrals and information relating to the single-particle basis.
+For details of the format see FCIDUMP format.
 This can also be an HDF5 file previously produced by HANDE from a FCIDUMP via the write\read\in\system function (see Write HDF5 system file), which is both more compact in size and considerably faster to process.